Óscar Romero

 Latin American church groups often proclaim Romero an unofficial patron saint of the Americas and El Salvador; Catholics in El Salvador often refer to him as San Romero, as well as Monseñor Romero.
-Outside of Catholicism, Romero is honored by other Christian denominations, including the Church of England and Anglican Communion, through the Calendar in Common Worship, as well as in at least one Lutheran liturgical calendar.
+Outside of Catholicism, Romero is honoured by other Christian denominations, including the Church of England and Anglican Communion, through the Calendar in Common Worship, as well as in at least one Lutheran liturgical calendar.
 Romero is also one of the ten 20th-century martyrs depicted in statues above the Great West Door of Westminster Abbey in London.

 Early life

 Óscar Romero was born on 15 August 1917 to Santos Romero and Guadalupe de Jesús Galdámez in Ciudad Barrios in the San Miguel department of El Salvador.
 On 11 May 1919, at the age of one, Romero was baptized into the Catholic Church by the priest Cecilio Morales.

 Romero entered the local public school, which offered only grades one through three.
 When finished with public school, Romero was privately tutored by a teacher, Anita Iglesias, until the age of thirteen.
 During this time Romero's father trained him in carpentry.
 Romero showed exceptional proficiency as an apprentice.
 His father wanted to offer his son the skill of a trade, because in El Salvador studies seldom led to employment, however, Romero broached the idea of studying for the priesthood, which did not surprise those who knew him.